Magnetometry with Broadband Microwave Fields in Nitrogen-Vacancy Centers in Diamond: Sensitivity

 The uncertainties in the estimated magnetic fields, denoted \(\sigma_B\), correspond to the standard deviations of Gaussian distributions fitted to the histograms of predicted magnetic field values and are also illustrated in Fig.~\ref{fig:normal_distribution_Bopt_various_SNR}.

-The values of the mean predicted magnetic field \(\tilde{B}_{\text{mean}}\) and uncertainty \(\sigma_B\) at an SNR of 100~dB are presented in Table~\ref{tab:error_B0_Bopt}.
-This analysis covers a range of true magnetic fields from 0.1~G to 2~G. The KL divergence sensitivity is computed using 100{,}000 data points sampled across this magnetic field range.
-For these parameters, the accuracy and sensitivity are demonstrated by biases $\Delta B=|B_{\mathrm{true}}-\tilde{B}_{\text{mean}}|$ and uncertainties $\sigma_B$ on the orders of 1 and 10 nT, respectively.
+The values of the mean predicted magnetic field \(\tilde{B}_{\text{mean}}\) and uncertainty \(\sigma_B\) at an SNR of 75~dB are presented in Table~\ref{tab:error_B0_Bopt}.
+This analysis covers a range of true magnetic fields from 0.01~mT to 0.1~mT.
+The KL divergence sensitivity is computed using 100{,}000 data points sampled across this magnetic field range.
+For these parameters, the accuracy and sensitivity are characterized by biases $\Delta B = |B_{\mathrm{true}} - \tilde{B}_{\mathrm{mean}}|$ in the range of $0.03$–$0.7~\mathrm{nT}$ and uncertainties $\sigma_B$ in the range of $1.4$–$4~\mathrm{nT}$.

-Additionally, we consider the total time required to obtain a signal at a noise level of 100 dB from signals at noise levels of 20 dB, 30 dB, and 70 dB.
-The total experimental time is given by the measurement (4~$\mu s$) and reset (1~$\mu s$ ) times, which together account for the 5~$\mu s$ intervals between measurements.
-The data are then presented in Table~\ref{tab:error_B0_Bopt} in terms of precision per unit time.
+In addition, we analyze the total time required to achieve an SNR of 75 dB in a single-shot measurement.
+In this case, the experimental cycle is dominated by a 100 $\mu s$ reset time, and no averaging over multiple measurements is performed.
+The corresponding results are also summarized in Table~\ref{tab:error_B0_Bopt}, expressed as precision per unit time.

 These inform a fully realistic evaluation of our method.
 Using measured properties of diamond samples and their interactions with waveguide-coupled light outlined in Appendix~\ref{app:JN noise}, the dominant fundamental source of noise is Johnson-Nyquist noise of the detectors, with effects such as shot noise being relatively negligible.
-Over the course of a single experimental duty cycle, Johnson-Nyquist noise can lead to an SNR of approximately 75 dB (as discussed in \ref{app:JN noise}), a process that can be repeated until the SNR improves statistically to 100 dB after 158~$\mu s$.
-Despite this, we limit our results in Table~\ref{tab:error_B0_Bopt} to SNR of 70dB that is more in line with MW source noise and limitations from sampling of the output signal; see below for a discussion on avenues for improvement.
+Over the course of a single experimental duty cycle, Johnson-Nyquist noise can lead to an SNR of approximately 75~dB (as discussed in \ref{app:JN noise}), a process that can be repeated until the SNR improves statistically to 100~dB after 158~$\mu s$.
+Despite this, we limit our results in Table~\ref{tab:error_B0_Bopt} to SNR of 75~dB that is more in line with MW source noise and limitations from sampling of the output signal; see below for a discussion on avenues for improvement.